GSA-TTS/FAC-transition-site/src/search-resources/results-guide.md

 ## <a name=uei>UEI or EIN column

 This column displays either the UEI or the EIN for each result.
-UEIs are 12-digit alpha numeric identifiers and EINs are nine-digit numeric identifiers.
+UEIs are 12-digit alpha numeric identifiers, and EINs are nine-digit numeric identifiers.
 UEIs replaced EINS across the federal government in 2022.
-Audits submitted before April of 2022 will use an EIN and audits submitted after this date will use a UEI.
+Audits submitted before April of 2022 will use an EIN, and audits submitted after this date will use a UEI.

 ## <a name=acc-date>Acc date column